open-s4c/tsano/doc/design.md

 ## 2.3.
 How Pubsub Works

-1. **Subscription**: At initialization, modules (subscribers) register with the Pubsub system by specifying which chains and event types they want to receive.
-This is done by calling a function that establishes the subscription.
-Event types can be specific or general (e.g., `ANY_EVENT`).
-   Each subscription specifies a callback function, which will be called when an event is published.
-The callback receives four arguments:
+1. **Subscription**: A subscription specifies which chains and event types the subscriber is interested and how the event is going to be handled (event handler).

+   There are two ways how to subscribe for events in Dice.
+The most common option is to let the subscriber module register with the Pubsub system by calling `ps_subscribe` at module initialization.

+   Besides the chain ID and the event type ID, `ps_subscribe` takes as arguments a pointer the the event handler function and a subscription priority order.

+   The second option is to define the event handler function with a predefined function name and compile it together with Dice.
+Refer to Section X.X for more information about module composition and handler subscriptions.

+2. **Publishing**: Publishers (such as intercept modules or the Self module) publish events by calling `PS_PUBLISH(chain_id, type_id, void*, metadata_t*)`.
+The publisher specifies the chain, event type, event payload, and a potentially `NULL` metadata object.

+3. **Event handlers**: The event handler function is where the action happens for the subscriber.
+Upon receiving an event, the handler can inspect and process the event payload.
+For example, a subscriber might log the event, modify its state, or even initiate further actions based on the event.
+   In general, event handlers receive four arguments:

   - `chain_id chain`: The ID identifying the chain.
   - `type_id type`: The ID identifyfing the event type.